JUNE IS PRIDE MONTH!

 Camp Grounds.
 You may think camping, you may think coffee, but this month, we are putting the emphasis on CAMP, in Camp Grounds.

 For those of you who don't know, June is Pride month.
-For the LGBTIQ community (Lesbian, Gay, Bisexual, Trasnsgender, Intersex and Queer) it’s all about liberation, expression and simply, love.
+For the LGBTQIA+ community (Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, and Asexual and/or Ally) it’s all about liberation, expression and simply, love.

 At Camp Grounds we pride ourselves on inclusivity.
 We feel a duty to not only make great coffee and have a whole lotta fun doing it, but ensure y'all walking in the door feel safe, included and a part of the fam.